techlahoma/broadcasting/Presenting/Presentation-Tips.md

   * Restrict 'fancy' fonts to headers unless the text is very large.
   * If your slide expresses multiple ideas, break it apart into more slides.
 Err on the side of being too sparse rather than too busy.
   * Disable blue light reduction tools like [Flux](https://justgetflux.com/).
+  * Magnify is useful for small text or GUI's, especially when giving demos.
+For Mac OS, go to accessibility then zoom.
+For windows, search magnify and make sure the views is set to lens.
+Know the hotkeys if you plan to use magnify extensively.